AntonioCasas/GuustoCoding/README.md

 Thanks a lot.
 Regards

+You can download the readme to have this with a more confortable format.

 Here is an update with some info about the code itself.

 As I didnt make it to the point of make the Dockers for deployment